MAIA-Medical-AI-Assistant/maia_app/README.md

 3. **Lung CT Scan Analysis**: Check for various types of lung cancer and other pulmonary conditions.
 4. **Skin Lesion Image Analysis**: Determine if moles are benign or malignant with high reliability.
 5. **Chest X-Ray Analysis**: Diagnose various lung conditions from chest X-ray images.
-6. **AI-Powered Q&A**: Get detailed information about the diagnosis using MAIA's advanced natural language processing capabilities.
+6. **AI-Powered Q&A**: Get detailed information about the diagnosis using MAIA.

 ## Technology Stack